 However, variable annuities and their living and death benefit guarantees hit a significant snag later in the decade: the financial crisis and 2008-2009 bear market.
 The problem was not simply that as a result of the market decline, many of the annuity contracts became “in the money” for policyowners as the guarantees became more valuable than the annuity cash value.
 It was that all the annuity contracts became in-the-money for policyowners at the same time, resulting in a dramatic increase in reserve requirements for annuity companies and a big hit to their earnings.
 In addition, pricing for the annuity contracts going forward became more problematic, as the rise in volatility in the years after the financial crisis made it far more expensive for annuity companies to hedge and manage their own risk.
 The end result – not only did annuity companies struggle with profits for several years due to the financial crisis and its impact on reserve requirements, but it simply became impossible to provide annuity guarantees on new contracts at a cost anywhere close to the earlier contracts.

-A New Decade And A New Generation Of Variable Annuities
+A New Decade And A New Generation Of Investment-Only Variable Annuities (IOVA)

 As we enter the new decade of the 2010s, variable annuities are taking a step towards a new frontier – in large part, by taking a page from the playbook of decades ago.